The silicone situation

 The silicone constraint is the result of classic economics: a static supply of the raw material used in silicone called siloxane that is struggling to meet the increasing demand of the markets it primarily serves namely medical and pharmaceutical.
 External forces have constrained the trending market expansion of raw material suppliers which leads to longer lead times and high pricing for the extruders and producers of the finished product which then mostly gets passed to the end user.

-Read the entire article, Alternatives to Silicone Pharmaceutical Tubing in Flow Control
+Read the entire article, Choosing Alternatives to Silicone Pharmaceutical Tubing from the Cole-Parmer Technical Library.